{{flagHref}}

 F: What are the typical pressures used in waterjet cutting?

-Q: Pressures of up to 60 000 pounds per square inch are common.
+Q: Pressures up to 60 000 pounds per square inch are common.

 F: How does stainless steel honeycomb improve cut quality?

-Q: It provides secure support and minimises vibrations during the cutting process.
+Q: It provides firm support and minimises vibrations during the cutting process.

 F: Can waterjet cutting handle thick materials?